wangitu/CherryQ/README.md

 ```

 Here are the main results of CherryQ on C4 and WikiText-2 across different model scales and
-different group size.
+different group sizes.
 For more training and evaluation details, please refer to our [paper](https://arxiv.org/pdf/2404.02837.pdf).

 ### 3bit quantization on LLaMA2 models